edgeworx/docs/content/en/docs/cloud/deploy-an-app.md

 ### View your Application Details

-Click on your app in the list of [application](../more/terminology#application) to see its details.
+Click on your app in the list of [applications](../more/terminology#application) to see its details.

 ![Application Detail View](/images/18done.png)

-The appl details page contains information about its [microservices](../apps/microservices.md), routes, the nodes involved in running the microservices and its YAML Definition.
+The details presented shows information about its [microservices](../apps/microservices.md), routes, the nodes involved in running the microservices and its YAML Definition.

 Edgeworx Cloud Portal allows you to edit your app YAML right in the browser.
 More information about the